davidajnered/simple-post-preview/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Improved UI for admins
+* Links on thumbnails
+* You can now use both post content and excerpt

 = 1.2.0 =
 * Added the ability to select a specific post
 * Automatically finds all available thumbnail sizes